seikonfertrad/seikonfertrad.github.io/_pages/about.md

 2016-2020: I built up the [Swiss effective altruism ecosystem](https://effectivealtruism.ch/).

-Before that, I failed to sustain motivation for an undergrad in international relations; was a snowboard instructor and au pair; grew up in various German cities, with a 1-year stint in Tennessee; did many sports and played games.
+Before that, I failed to sustain motivation for an undergrad in international relations; did a gap year as a snowboard instructor and au pair; grew up in various German cities, with a 1-year stint in Tennessee; did many sports and played games.

-I spend most of my free time with loved ones, investigating minds, exploring boundaries, lifting weights, mixing music, documenting reflections, cooking, and dancing.
+I spend most of my free time with loved ones, investigating minds, exploring boundaries, lifting weights, mixing music, documenting reflections, cooking, scheming, and dancing.